nevizaf/hello/README.md

 If interested more, go check -> https://github.com/LimeChain.
 Let's connect, explore blockchain innovations, and create a more decentralized future together!

-And if you have a good physics joke to share, I'm all ears.
+And if you have a good blockchain joke to share, I'm all ears.
 After all, who says blockchain and humor can't mix?

 Ready to explore the limitless universe of blockchain with me?
 Let's go!